 - Choose to garnish the ice cream with your favorite toppings.

 Nutrition Info (Approximate Values)

-This Ice Cream Recipe post from the archives first published in June 2017 has been republished and updated on 26 May 2022.
+This Ice Cream Recipe post from the archives first published in June 2017 has been updated and republished on April 2023.

 Comments are closed.

 I don’t have electric beater.. what can I use instead??

 chinmayee, you can use a mixer-grinder but use the blade that is meant for whipping curd or cream. it is a flat round blade. don’t use wet grinding or dry grinding blades. also just whip till stiff peaks are formed. do not overdo as then cream can curdle.

 Hi..did this recipe today and it’s a big hit..I made different flavours like you said..chocolate and Oreo ice cream..and fruit and nut one..one of the best ice cream we had.
 Thanks for taking so much time and giving us such wonderful recipes.

 glad to know chinmayee. thanks for commenting back and giving the feedback. yes many flavors of ice cream can be made with this basic ice cream recipe. thanks again.

 Hi can I use vanilla essence instead of vanilla extract